birjj/csgo-vscripts/vip/README.md

 Extract `lib/` and `gamemode.nut` to `steamapps/Counter-Strike: Global Offensive/csgo/scripts/vscripts/vip` (create the last folder if it doesn't exist).
 Extract `resources/*` to `steamapps/Counter-Strike: Global Offensive/csgo` (so `models` merges with CS:GO's `models`).

+When mapping, insert a `func_instance` entity into your map, pointing to `vmfs/instance_vip_entities.vmf` - make sure "Entity Name Fix Up" is set to "None".
+This adds all the stuff needed to make the gamemode work to your map.
+Then insert another `func_instance` pointing to `vmfs/instance_vip_rescue.vmf`.
+This will add a VIP rescue zone to your map.
+If you want multiple rescue zones, you want "Entity Name Fix Up" to be "Prefix".

 **Important:** In order for the VIP to be able to see his own arms, your map needs a `.kv` file.
 You can copy-paste the `vmfs/test_vip.kv` file from this repo and rename it to match your map.

 ## Known bugs